 This service provides and directs the resources needed for successful and effective IT deployment within the City.
 MOIT keeps a watchful eye on technology advances and utilization of IT resources in the City and ensures that the most effective strategies are successfully implemented.
-The Fiscal 2013 recommendation is \$1,079,381, an increase of \$192,301 or 21.7% above current level of services.
-This increase is due in part to moving an administrative position from another MOIT service.
+The Fiscal 2013 recommendation is \$1,372,182, an increase of \$486,102 or 55% above current level of service.
+This increase is due in part to moving an administrative position from another MOIT service and the transfer of funds from the Department of General Services to MOIT for rental payments for its use of City buildings.
 The Fiscal 2013 recommended budget will maintain current services.